MyGitisDone/eng298-fa25-mod7-sbom-lab2/README.md

 All commands can be executed directly inside your GitHub Codespace using this repo.

 #### **Part 1 – Generate Baseline System Information**
-Before generating SBOMs, collect information about the current Ubuntu system in your Codespace:
+Before generating SBOMs, let's first collect information about the current Ubuntu system in your Codespace:

 1. Check the Linux and Ubuntu version: